 Now onto the main part of this section.

 1) There were many differences between how the students’ were treated.
 As I said before, the way you’re treated has to do with how much the staff like you, not your progress.
 There were a few students who were on a journaling program, but the programs we were put on were never consistent.
 My assignment was to write about my ideal day at NLA (every day), and one full page of 3 positive things that happened that day.
 I needed to not only complete the time, but I had to sit there overtime to complete the prompts.
 I had to sit at the silent table from 6:30-7:30 every day, and if you refer to the schedule it gets interrupted by SOAR (homework time), Kinship Calls, and LO’s, so Susan found a bunch of ways to rack up time I needed to make up.
 Sometimes I would have to miss my kinship calls.
 In all, due to my personal and school responsibilities, I racked up 10 hours of journaling I needed to make up.
 This was one of the many reasons I was never able to properly care for my rabbit.
+Not only that, but telling a 13 year old to journal 2 pages of positive shit in an abusive environment without any guidance is ludicrous.
+In fact, I have a document where Susan says that I was struggeling, so she'd be "tightening up my program".
+She pointed this out after many other weekly updates of "Jordan's struggling", "Jordan's struggling", "Jordan's struggling".
+Maybe she didn't get the hint, but that obviously wasn't fucking helpful.

 2) During my first week there I was pushed up against the wall of the closet and kissed by a girl.
 I told a staff member about it and we both got grounded.
 They then judged me heavily based off of that UNWANTED interaction and used it against me when they'd see me getting "too close" to people.
+I remember it being used against me in multiple situations.
+Once where I was "playing footsies" with another student when we were only bouncing our legs due to how anxious we were and the amount of medications we were on.
+Another time was when I had my first restriction, Susan said "we've been here before".
+No woman, we haven't, this time it really took two to tango, last time i was unwilling, but thanks for the victim blaming anyway.

 7) Me and (N) were talking downstairs and apparently we weren’t supposed to be doing that.
 I was leaving the music room and ran into her in the main room downstairs.
 You’re not allowed to talk in the music room.
 Amelia (a house advisor) “caught us” and yelled at us.
 In the end, (N) wasn’t allowed to do her laundry alone and I lost my music room privileges.
 This was before we were restricted.
 If it were other students, this wouldn’t have happened, but I was heavily judged because of how my first week went down.
 Apparently getting assaulted means you’re problematic for the rest of your life.